Top holiday tips for your services

 If you need to turn roaming on, you can either use the toggles in your online account or in the app.
-If you’re a Budget Control customer, you may need to give us a call, and our team will be happy to check and change your settings for you.
 Find out more

 Check the roaming charges for your destination.
-The good news is that if you’re traveling in the EU or EEA, ourpolicy means you won’t pay more while you’re abroad.
+The good news is that if you’re traveling in the EU or EEA, our

 Locate the roaming settings on your phone.
 This differs by mobile brand and operating system, but your handset will have roaming settings you can use to make sure you don’t roam accidentally.
 For example, when on a cruise or to avoid incurring charges outside of Roam like Home.
 Make sure roaming services are enabled on your handset before you try and use your SIM abroad too.